 Town residents (Districts 14, 15, and 16) will be voting three times in 2020: March 17, Florida's Presidential Preference Primary (by registered party vote only); August 18, Primary elections to determine each political party's candidate; and November 3, the Presidential & General election, when there will be 3 open Town Council seats.

-Voting by absentee (mail in) ballot may be done by requesting a form online from the Supervisor of Elections office or by visiting their office at 4375 43rd Avenue to either pick one up to mail or complete it there.
-For your convenience, we also have printed and copied a form and have them available on the counter in the 24-hour mailbox room (5th door of the north building of the Town Hall complex).
+Voting by absentee (mail in) ballot may be done by requesting a form online from the Supervisor of Elections office, by printing a request form out from their website, by calling 772-226-3845 and they will complete the form for you, or by visiting their office at 4375 43rd Avenue to either pick one up to mail or complete it there.

 For detailed information on County-wide elections, absentee or mail-in ballots, voter registration, changes to your information, and much more, please visit voteindianriver.com or call (772) 226-3440.